 - Parking for the matches – You are welcome to park within the gated range area, or in the overflow parking lot, just beyond.
 Please do not park along the road, as this will block access to the property beyond the Steel Challenge ranges.

-- Please do not enter the property beyond the card key gate, at the end of the access road.
-Even when the gate is open, this area is available only to the property owners.
+- Please do not park in the property beyond the card key gate, at the end of the access road.
+Even when the gate is open, parking in this area is available only to the property owners.

 - Please do not drive over, or stand on, the cylindrical hay bales in the range area.
 These are for our lead abatement control program.
 Flattening them will drastically reduce their effectiveness and result in lead flow out of the range area.